alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 sounds like a good idea anyways.
 If you look at the results table, the final policy network (the one before self-play refinement) got 55.4% move prediction accuracy, compared to 55.2% move accuracy from the December 2014 paper.
-The improved performance doesn't come from the CNN, it all comes from self-play.
+The improved performance doesn't come from a better supervised CNN, it all comes from self-play.
 Remember that the 85% win rate against Pachi doesn't even use search.
 I'm sure plenty of people
 are investigating whether a similar approach works on problems besides Go.